Ratings and Endorsements

 Multi-Engine Aeroplane Instrument Rating (MEAIR)

-The Command Instrument Rating (single or multi) is a professional qualification.
+The Instrument Rating (single or multi) is a professional qualification.
 You must obtain this rating if you wish to fly in Instrument Meteorological Conditions IMC for a living.

-You will need to hold at least a Private Pilot Licence or greater to undertake a CIR course and by the time you are ready for the flight test you will have at least:
+You will need to hold at least a Private Pilot Licence or greater to undertake a IR course and by the time you are ready for the flight test you will have at least:

 50 hours cross-country flight time as pilot in command, 40 hours instrument time, not less than 20 of which are cross country 10 hours dual instrument flight time 10